waynezhang1995/TryBaidu-Chrome-Extension/README.md

 The largest search enginer in China - [Baidu](https://en.wikipedia.org/wiki/Baidu)

 ### Features

  - Iframe Baidu into Google's search result page.

  - Automatically grab search term from the Google's search box.

- - Load the Baidu' search result as you type.
+ - Pre-load the Baidu' search result as you type.

+ - Display Baidu's search results using the ```ctrl + back-tip``` keyboard shortcut

  - View Baidu in a new tab as an option.

  - Highlight any key words or sentences and right click open context menu then "search with Baidu".

-### Whats coming up next ? ###

-1. Enable keyboard shortcut: Set your favourite hotkey to open/close Baidu's search result page

 ## Build Steps